atulpandey02/end-to-end-data-pipeline-snowflake-nifi-scd2/README.md

 ## 📚 Learning Outcomes

-- Understand the difference between SCD1 and SCD2.
+- Built and deployed infrastructure using EC2 and Docker.
-- Automate data ingestion using Snowpipe.
+- Ingested and transformed data using NiFi and Snowflake.
-- Use Python to simulate real-world ETL testing environments.
-- Apply Snowflake streams to detect and apply changes.
+- Applied SCD Type 1 and Type 2 for customer data warehousing.
+- Used Streams and Tasks in Snowflake for automated, scalable ELT.
+- Simulated realistic use cases using synthetic data generation.
+- Troubleshot cross-system pipeline from data generation to warehousin

 ---

 ## 🪪 License

-This project is for learning and demonstration purposes only.
+This project is designed to reflect the real-world skills required for a Data Engineer role and can be extended further with Airflow, monitoring tools, or dbt for modeling.
 Feel free to fork and extend!